Chiakai-Chang/portfolio/index.md

 - Familiar with CMD, BASH, and POWERSHELL for digital forensics.

 ### Tools:
-- **IDEs:**
-  * Regularly use Jupyter Lab, Colab, and Spyder for development.
+- **IDEs:** Regularly use Jupyter Lab, Colab, and Spyder for development.
 Also have experience with Visual Studio and Visual Studio Code.
-- **Packages:**
-  * Proficient in using packages such as requests, bs4, selenium, pandas, numpy, sklearn, pytorch, matplotlib, pyinstaller, PySimpleGUI, OpenCV, and Pillow for various tasks including web scraping, data analysis, software packaging, GUI design, and image processing.
+- **Packages:** Proficient in using packages such as requests, bs4, selenium, pandas, numpy, sklearn, pytorch, matplotlib, pyinstaller, PySimpleGUI, OpenCV, and Pillow for various tasks including web scraping, data analysis, software packaging, GUI design, and image processing.
-- **Databases:**
-  * Experienced in using SQLite for standalone databases and proficient in using SQL, Python, and Excel for data retrieval and analysis in MsSQL, MySQL databases.
+- **Databases:** Experienced in using SQLite for standalone databases and proficient in using SQL, Python, and Excel for data retrieval and analysis in MsSQL, MySQL databases.
+- **Security:** Skilled in using pyinstaller for software packaging, tinyaes for encryption, and digital signatures using personal certificates for software authentication.

 ### Concepts:
 - Transitioned from function-oriented programming to object-oriented programming (OOP) based on project requirements and time constraints.